mcornejo/slk-painpills/solution-elk/README.md

 [Elasticsearch](https://www.elastic.co/) is a search engine based on Apache Lucene.
 It can be used to search all kinds of documents with a near real-time search.
-Elasticsearch is particulary good to perform queries on aggregated data.
+Elasticsearch is particularly good to perform queries on aggregated data.

-The company behind Elastic also created a data visualizator called Kibana that comes very handy when to perform queries directly to elasticsearch.
+The company behind Elastic also created a data visualization called Kibana, that comes very handy when to perform queries directly to elasticsearch.

 The idea behind this simple version is to demonstrate the power of elastic+kibana to perform aggregations and visualise them.
 One of the strong points is that, if the volume of the data is "small enough", then using elastic+kibana is an excellent backend service for visualisation and analytics.
-It just requires a index and all the ingestion and query is hadleded effortless.
-No need to add partitions, pre-configure aggregations, modify data, etc. This is a good approach to explore the data and to decide what aggreagations and visualisations to do.
+It just requires an index and all the ingestion and query is handled effortlessly.
+No need to add partitions, pre-configure aggregations, modify data, etc. This is an excellent approach to explore the data and to decide what aggregations and visualisations to do.

 ## Hands-on
 A simple solution to the aggregation problem is to ingest every line directly to